romanov/MonoGame-Console/README.md

 ## Quick Start

-* Include MonoGameConsole.dll to your project references
+* Include latest [MonoGameConsole.dll] (https://github.com/romanov/MonoGame-Console/releases)
 * Create XNB file with your SpriteFont or use default from repository "Content" folder
 * Add code below to your Initialize() logic